-Adriana was getting ready in the back of a Huntsville, Alabama strip club when she got the purple Bible.
-She was going through a lot and had stopped reading or caring about the word of God.
+Adriana was getting ready in the back of an Alabama strip club when she got the purple Bible.
+She was going through a lot and by that time had stopped reading or caring about the word of God.

 Still, the Bible stopped her.
 It intrigued her.